oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ## 3.3 Reporting

-For any problem size, benchmark results should include the Benchmark Time and I/O Time.
+For any problem size, benchmark results should include the (Max) Total Benchmark Time, (Max) Total I/O Time, and the Benchmark Time (the difference between the first two times), all in seconds.
 The hardware configuration (i.e. the number of elements from each pool of computational resources) needed to achieve the estimated timings must also be provided.
 For example, if the anticipated compute system includes more than one type of compute node, then report the number and type of nodes used to run each stage of the workflow.
 If the target system enables disaggregation/composability, a finer grained resource list is needed.
+BerkeleyGW summary output files (i.e. the one that actually contains the timing data, and not data files such as eps0mat.h5) should be included for each Offeror reported time.

 If providing run files, include all the build environment, source and makefiles used to build on the target platform, and input files and runscripts.
 Include all standard output files.